MTP® vs MPO Cable: What Are the Differences?

 There comes a more demanding request for higher transmission speed and larger capacity with the prevalence of cloud computing in the era of big data.
-40/100G networks are increasingly becoming more commonplace in data centers.
+40/100G or even 200/400G networks are increasingly becoming more commonplace in data centers.
 As an alternative to MPO cables, MTP® cables with better performance have been the inevitable trend in data center cabling.
 MPO vs MTP®, what are the reasons that make the latter overmatches the former?
-Why should we choose the "winner" MTP® cables as the first choice?
+Should we choose the "winner" MTP® cables as the first choice?
+Keep reading to know more.

 MPO (Multi-Fiber Push On) cables are capped with MPO connectors at either end.
-MPO connector is a connector for ribbon cables with at least 8 fibers, which is designed to provide multi-fiber connectivity in one connector to support high bandwidth and high-density cabling system applications.
-It is compliant with the IEC 61754-7 standard and the U.S. TIA-604-5 Standard.
-At present, the most common fiber counts are 8, 12, 16, and 24.
-32, 48, and 72 fiber counts are also possible in limited applications.
+MPO fiber connector is for ribbon cables with more than 2 fibers, which is designed to provide multi-fiber connectivity in one connector to support high bandwidth and high-density cabling system applications.
+MPO connector is compliant with the IEC 61754-7 standard and the U.S. TIA-604-5 standard.
+At present, MPO connectors are typically available with 8, 12, 16 or 24 fibers for common data center and LAN applications, and 32, 48, 60, 72 fiber counts are also possible in large scale optical switches for specialty super high- density multi-fiber arrays.

-MTP® (Multi-Fiber Pull Off) cables are equipped with MTP® connectors at either end.
+MTP® cables, short for (Multi-Fiber Pull Off), are equipped with MTP® connectors at either end.
 MTP® connector is a trademark by US Conec for a version of the MPO connector with improved specifications.
 So MTP® connectors are fully compliant with all generic MPO connectors and can interconnect directly with other MPO based infrastructures.
 However, the MTP® connector is a multiple engineered product enhancement to improve mechanical and optical performance when compared to generic MPO connectors.
+Click here to know more about MTP® connector.

 The key difference between MTP® and MPO fiber optic cables lies in their connectors.
 As the improved version, MTP® cables equipped with MTP® connectors have better mechanical designs and optical performances.

-The floating ferrule is adopted in an MTP® cable design for improving mechanical performance.
+The floating ferrule is adopted in an MTP® cable for improving mechanical performance.
 In other words, the floating ferrule of the MTP® connector can float inside to keep physical contact over a mated pair under an applied load.
 However, the MPO connector is not manufactured with the floating ferrule.
-The floating ferrule feature was particularly important for applications in which the cable plugs directly into an active Tx/Rx device, and was one of the primary reasons that the MTP® became the connector of choice for emerging parallel optics Tx/Rx applications.
+The floating ferrule feature was particularly important for applications in which the cable plugs directly into an active Tx/Rx device, and was one of the primary reasons that making the MTP® connector ideal for emerging parallel optics Tx/Rx applications.

 Unlike single fiber connectors, the adapters for multi-fiber connectors are only for coarse alignment.
 Thus the guide pins are critical for accurate alignment when mating two MT ferrules.
 The guide pins adopted by MTP® and MPO connectors are also different.
 The MTP® connector uses tightly held tolerance stainless steel elliptical guide pin tips to reduce the amount of debris that may fall into the guide pin holes or on the ferrule end face.
 However, the chamfered shaped guide pins adopted by MPO connectors will produce more debris when used.